vaakash/aakash-web/docs/super-rss-reader/faq.md

 ### Q: Can I change the order of the content shown in the feed ?

-A: Yes, it is possible with the [PRO version](https://www.aakashweb.com/wordpress-plugins/super-rss-reader-pro/) of the plugin.
+A: Yes, it is possible with the [PRO version](/wordpress-plugins/super-rss-reader-pro/?utm_source=docs&utm_medium=faq&utm_campaign=srr-pro) of the plugin.
 In the free version we can toggle the content.

 ### Q: Will the additional ticker effect slow down the site ?

-A: No. the additional effect needs only 3.4 Kb of additional file.
-I think that's not too heavy to slow down the site.
+The additional effect needs only 2.5 KB of additional JavaScript file which is very small since it is minified and optimized already.

 ### Q: How to display the feeds in multiple tabs ?